Extruded Disc Non-Surgical Spine Care Strategies

 • Progressive mobility limitations in the arms or legs.

-• Changes in bowel or bladder function in more advanced cases.
+• Changes in bowel or bladder function in more later stage cases.

 • Soft tissue adaptations in surrounding spinal regions.